-If the AAR has assistants she is expected to contact them, delegate responsibilities to them accordingly, and keep them informed of admission information.
+An AAR is expected to contact assistants, delegate responsibilities to them accordingly, and keep them informed of admission information.

 Contact with the Office of Admission:

-The AAR should inform the Admission Office of alumnae recruiting efforts in her area.
+The AAR should inform the Admission Office of alumnae recruiting efforts in the area.
 This includes submitting event report forms and college fair reports.